monnierliz/monnierliz.github.io/about.md

 I left my administrative position at the Fort Wayne Dance Collective in 2015 which coincided with my graduation from the Seattle Eastside Feldenkrais® Training.
 Since then, I continue to teach a variety of classes as well as focusing on my profession as a Feldenkrais® Practitioner.
-I am currently enrolled as a Teacher in Training for Bones for Life® as administrated through Future Life Now.
+I recently became a Certified Bones For Life® Instructor.

 You can learn more about my career and credentials in my [bio](/bio/).